 Human ferritin ELISA kit is a reliable quantitative procedure for measuring ferritin in human serum and plasma (heparin, EDTA) samples.
 This assay has a minimum sensitivity limit of 0.53 ng/ml.

 Ferritin is a water soluble, globular protein that can be mainly found in the liver and is responsible for iron storage.
 The molecule is composed of an apoferritin shell which comprises heavy and light subunits that are surrounded by a crystalline core that is made up of phosphate and iron oxide.
 Apoferritin has the ability to bind to free ferrous iron and then store this in a ferric state.
 Free iron is toxic to cells and the body has developed an elaborate set of protective mechanisms in order to bind iron in a number of different tissue compartments.
 Within the cells, iron can be found to be stored complexed to protein as either a ferritin or hemosiderin.

-This human ferritin ELISA kit is suitable for analysing serum and plasma samples.
+The following ferritin ELISA kit is suitable for analysing serum and plasma samples.
 Ferritin is mainly synthesized in the liver, spleen and a number of other body tissues, with the major of the concentrations being found in the liver, bone marrow, spleen and intestinal mucosa.
-The levels of ferritin that are measured have a direct correlation to the total amount of iron stored within the body, for example; when ferritin levels are low this can indicate a risk of iron deficiency which may lead to anaemia, whereas when ferrin levels are elevated so is the levels of iron – in this case iron is usually excreted out of the body in the stool.
+Also, there is a direct correlation to the total amount of iron stored within the body, for example; when ferritin levels are low this can indicate a risk of iron deficiency which may lead to anaemia, whereas when ferrin levels are elevated so is the levels of iron – in this case iron is usually excreted out of the body in the stool.